Free 60-Day Trial

 From Expression:

-A Derived expression stream
+A derived expression stream

 is calculated from any other component streams within an

 organization.
-Calculations can occur as data arrives from API calls or it can occur periodically, usually one to three minutes, for large batch calculations.
-Derivation only happens when dependents have data available for
+Calculations can occur as data arrives from API calls or periodically (every one to three minutes) for large batch calculations.

 Expression variables are streams.
 If a variable is an interval stream, then the user can choose the interval offset for that variable.
-For example, if an hourly interval with a time span of 2:00 pm to 3:00 pm is being calculated, a dependent variables' offset can be set to -1 and that variables' data for time span 1:00 pm to 2:00 pm will be used in the calculation.
+For example, if an hourly interval with a time span of 2:00 pm to 3:00 pm is being calculated, a dependent variable's offset can be set to -1 and that variable's data for time span 1:00 pm to 2:00 pm will be used in the calculation.
 Offsets are useful for things like calculating rolling averages or comparing monthly costs.

-Expressions can contain any stream data types, conditional "if" operators (<=,>=, <,>, !=, ==, &&, ||) and many functions (i.e., trig functions, log functions, exponents, absolute value, random number and many more).
+Expressions can contain any stream data types, conditional "if" operators (<=,>=, <,>, !=, ==, &&, ||) and many functions (trig, log, exponents, absolute value, statistical, string, JSON, time formatting, and more).

 Example of a derived stream expression that calculates one second 3 point rolling averages from component1.stream1: